-Working After 6 Can Really Hurt Your Relationship, A New Study Finds
+A New Study Says Working After 6 Can Really Damage Your Relationship, So Log Off ASAP

 I have a hard time ending my work day.
 A lot of it has to do with the nature of my job, which means I'm pretty much constantly working.
 My friends in every field, from finance to PR, can't seem to leave their work at the office, either.
 We may leave physically, but it's easy for work to follow us home when we're attached to our devices.
 This may be great for productivity, but for personal lives?
 Not so much.
 In fact, according to a new study, working after 6 p.m. can hurt your relationship, so you might want to consider logging off, ASAP.